oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 open ios/ReactNativeLogin.xcworkspace
 ```

-Add a Swift file:
+Add a Swift file.

-1. Right click on your project and select **New File...**.
+1. Right-click on your project and select **New File...**.
 2. Select `Swift File`, and click **Next**.
 3. Enter a name (e.g., `Polyfill`) and click **Create**.
 3. If prompted for a header file, it is not required to create one.